Click here for your FREE

 discipline that works best if you compartmentalize your day.
 Work during times

-you set up a schedule that has you working in your home office from 8 am to
+set up a schedule that has you working in your home office from 8 am to noon, be at

-your own personal behavior that allow for the maximum potential for the business
+behavior that allow for the maximum potential for the business success.
+Later, you

 The key to a successful business no matter if it's a retail store, a technology related